OlenaMuratova/PowerBiProjects/README.md

 - Communicate complex patterns and KPIs using intuitive visuals
 - Deliver solutions that support strategic business decisions
 - Develop intuitive and impactful data visualizations
-- Translate complex analytical findings into clear, visually engaging dashboards and charts that highlight KPIs, trends, anomalies, and business-critical patterns, making data easily accessible to both technical and non-technical stakeholders.
+- Translate complex analytical findings into clear, visually engaging dashboards and charts that highlight KPIs, trends, anomalies, and business-critical patterns, making data easily accessible to both technical and non-technical stakeholders
 - Collaborate cross-functionally to align data solutions with business goals.
-Work closely with business leaders, analysts, and domain experts to gather requirements, define success metrics, and ensure that data products effectively address real-world challenges and opportunities.
+Work closely with business leaders, analysts, and domain experts to gather requirements, define success metrics, and ensure that data products effectively address real-world challenges and opportunities
--Enable strategic, data-driven decision-making across the organization
+- Enable strategic, data-driven decision-making across the organization
-- Deliver analytical solutions that not only monitor performance but also provide predictive insights and support forecasting, planning, and long-term strategic initiatives.
+- Deliver analytical solutions that not only monitor performance but also provide predictive insights and support forecasting, planning, and long-term strategic initiatives